 Manager Risk.
-Shelton Capital Management, the investment adviser to each Fund, or in the case of the Shelton Green Alpha Fund, Green Alpha Advisors, the investment sub-adviser to the Shelton Green Alpha Fund's opinion about the intrinsic worth or creditworthiness of a company, security, or other investment may be incorrect or the market may continue to undervalue the company, security, or other investment; Shelton Capital Management, or Green Alpha Advisors, as applicable may not make timely purchases or sales of securities for a Fund; and a Fund's investment objective may not be achieved.
+Shelton Capital Management, is the investment adviser to each Fund.
+Shelton Capital Management's opinion about the intrinsic worth or creditworthiness of a company, security, or other investment may be incorrect or the market may continue to undervalue the company, security, or other investment, and may not make timely purchases or sales of securities for a Fund; and a Fund's investment objective may not be achieved.
 The Funds are subject to various operational risks, including risks associated with the calculation of net asset value.
 In particular, errors or systems failures and other technological issues may adversely impact a Fund's calculation of its net asset value, and such net asset value calculation issues could result in inaccurately calculated net asset values, delays in net asset value calculation and/or the inability to calculate net asset value for some period.
 The Funds may be unable to recover any losses associated with such failures.